dimova/hills/README.md

+# Solution
+1. Implemented the filtering correctly so that all tests in FilteringTest pass.
+2. Fixed any bugs(s) causing test failures in AllParamsTest .
+3. Did a code review of HillSearchService class.
+Will bring notes to the interview.
+4. Refactored the HillSearchService class to support loading data from different sources, e.g. XML or JSON files.

 # Munro's Tables

 A simple web service which supports searching and sorting Munro's tables.
 Only hills included in the most recent